alpertunga-bile/prompt-markdown-parser/README.md

 # Requirements
 - Tested in Windows OS environment.
 - Minimum 3.7 Python version is required for the GUI application.
-- Tested with Python 3.10.6.
-As a note for Python 3.10.6 version Tkinter comes as default.
+- Tested with Python 3.10.6 and 3.11.3.
+As a note for Python 3.10.6 and newer versions Tkinter comes as default.
 You can easily test it with these commands:

 ## Check Tkinter Module
 - From command line enter ```python``` command and press Enter button.